liangxiaolei401/5.9try/pages/about.md

 ---
-title: 电白区各镇年例一览
+title: about
-layout: 电白区各镇年例一览
+layout: about
-permalink: /电白区各镇年例一览.html
+permalink: /about.html
 # include CollectionBuilder info at bottom
 credits: true
 # Edit the markdown on in this file to describe your collection